FAIMS/shapefileExport/README.md

 1. Upload the tarball to the server through the plugins interface (for details, see below)

 ## This exporter contains the following features:
-* exports geospatial data as shapefile
+* Exports geospatial data as shapefile
-* exports associated metadata and related records
+* Exports associated metadata and related records

 ## Exporter Use Recommendations:
 * Immediate field use with any module containing geospatial data